benmolyneux/interview-app/README.md

-# Setup

-- Install dependancies
-- Run application
-- Open application in the browser

 # Overview

 The application is a basic TODO app written in NextJS (Typescript) using the pages router.
 There are several key files that you will work in: